From eye masks and phone chargers to miracle cream, here are the essentials I always pack in my hand luggage.

 Most airlines give you complimentary earphones on long haul flights, and no doubt you’ve discovered the hard way, that they’re absolutely rubbish!
 Whether I want to listen to music on my iPod or phone, or catch some of the inflight entertainment, I make sure I have my own.
 I prefer the earbud style as they’re comfortable and tend to cancel out a lot of plane noise too.

 I’m guilty of packing a book for nearly every flight over the past 12 months, but then not reading a single page.
-However, sometimes I get inspired and just fancy getting lost in the pages rather than getting engrossed in another film or trashy TV series.
-When it comes to big adventures, I often download the latest Lonely Planet guide to my phone.
-On this flight I’m intending to read all about Hawaii, and once it’s on my phone, I can use it for reference once I land.
+However, sometimes I get inspired and just fancy getting lost in a novel rather than getting engrossed in another film or trashy TV series.
+When it comes to big adventures, I’d recommend a Kindle.
+It doesn’t take up as much space as books, and is great to read in different lights.
+I personally love the dark mode, ideal for when you’re a bit sleepy on a plane!

 Travel Packing Essentials: Aromatherapy Oil